MoussaED/Project-1-repo/README.md

 **Conclusion**

 Based on the data analyzed, there is a change in U.S. Government Drugs & Biologicals spending in minority-owned pharmaceutical & medicine manufacturing businesses between FY20-FY22.
 This conclusion was drawn based on use of the paired T-Test.
-The vaiables used were the contract amount awarded and fiscal year.
+The variables used were the contract amount awarded and fiscal year.
 The T-Test returned a P Value well below the 0.05 threshold (4.236811439575075e-15) allowing for the conclusion that the null hypothesis may be rejected and the results are not by chance.

-Further research and analysis are required to support the hypothesis conclusion.
+The data analyzed is a sample; however, it may provide eligible minority-owned pharmaceutical & medicine manufacturing businesses insight into focus areas and likelihood of award amounts in their respective states.
+Overall, further research and analysis are required to support the hypothesis conclusion.
 This research may include additional filtering of the USASpending dataset to focus on minority-owned organizations by category (Asian-Pacific-American Owned, Black-American Owned, Hispanic American Owned, Native-American Owned, Women-Owned).
 An analysis on small business data in comparison to large or non-small businesses may also provide additional insight into government spending.
 With that research on for-profit versus non-profit business may also provide additional insight.
+An overall analysis of all non-minority contracts versus minority-owned organization contracts would also provide additional insight into likelihood of obtaining or winning a contract bid with the federal government.
 ________________________________________________

 **References:**